YOU MUST FILE FAFSA BY DEADLINE DATE IN ORDER TO APPLY FOR GCU NEED BASED FINANCIAL AID

-To be considered for an award during the 2014-15 academic year, 2013-14 Tuition Aid Grant recipients must submit their FAFSA by June 1, 2014.
+To be considered for a Tuition Aid Grant (TAG) during the 2014-15 academic year, 2013-14 Tuition Aid Grant recipients must submit their FAFSA by June 1, 2014.
 All other applicants must submit the FAFSA by October 1, 2014, and March 1, 2015, for Spring Term only students.
 The Document Deadline is November 15, 2014 for Fall Term and March 15, 2015 for Spring Term.
 Documents must be received by NJ Higher Education Student Assistance Authority (HESAA) by those dates.

 To be considered for the Tuition Aid Grant (TAG), you will be asked by the state of New Jersey to supply the following data items;

 - Driver's License number and state